Eco-cement: Rechargeable concrete battery

+This device has been proven capable of charging and discharging.
+In order to become competitive with commercial batteries however, concrete batteries need to overcome issues with comparatively lower battery life and energy density.

 Thermoelectric energy harvesting using cement-based composites

 The thermoelectric effect is a phenomenon in which the electrons (holes) in the heated object move from the high temperature area to the low temperature area by the temperature gradient.
-Equipment based on thermoelectric materials does not have any carbon dioxide emissions during operation.
+Equipment based on thermoelectric materials does not emit carbon dioxide during operation.
 Thus, extensive use of thermoelectric-based cement structures is a reliable way to solve environmental problems.
 Thermoelectric-based cement structures can harvest energy from the temperature difference between the outdoor and indoor surfaces of the cement structure in the building.

 Generally, cement exhibits slight electron movements because of the presence of n-type conductivity.
-Therefore, with the addition of p-type conductive admixtures, hole movements are present, which eventually develops electron–hole distribution in cement composites Thus, a voltage difference is attained and TEP is generated.
+Therefore, with the addition of p-type conductive admixtures, hole movements are present, which eventually develops electron–hole distribution in cement composites.
+Thus, a voltage difference is attained and TEP is generated.
 The conductivity of the cement-based matrix can be enhanced even when admixtures are added below the percolation threshold.
-The admixtures currently reported that can be used to enhance the thermoelectric properties of cement composites include: (1) carbon fiber-reinforced concrete; (2) Steel fiber composites; (3) Metallic oxide composites.
+The admixtures currently reported that can be used to enhance the thermoelectric properties of cement composites include: carbon fiber-reinforced concrete, steel fiber composites and metallic oxide composites.